 MUSI2026.
-Fundamentals of music composition

-This course seeks to provide understanding of various musical techniques through writing music.
+Fundamentals of music composition This course seeks to provide understanding of various musical techniques through writing music.
 It covers topics in notation, instrumentation, melodic writing, harmonization, timbral control, expansion and refinement of raw materials, and structural design.
 The course comprises lectures, tutorials, individual supervision, and composer/performer workshops.
 Students are required to attend some concerts specified by the lecturer and to participate in the performance of their own works.
 Students are expected to submit their composition scores (sometimes parts as well) in professional presentation (i.e., using the appropriate paper size, photocopy formatting, binding, programme notes, performance instructions, page-turning considerations, good visibility, and legibility).

-Assessment: 100% coursework.
+Prerequisite: MUSI1023, or instructor's consent.